 I share stories and thoughts about technologies, people, productivity and management in the data field.

 Here’s my offer.
-If you are going to be anywhere near where I live, where I work or where I might be at some point and want to talk about technology or data or startups or anything really, I’d love to buy you a coffee and have a chat.
+If you plan to be anywhere near where I live, where I work or where I might be at some point and want to talk about technology, data, startups, or anything, I’d love to buy you a coffee and chat.

-I live in a small village near Plovdiv, Bulgaria, but you can find me at several conferences I attend or organize in Bulgaria.
-I also exist online on Twitter and LinkedIn.
+I live in a small village near Plovdiv, Bulgaria, but you can find me at several conferences I attend or organise in Bulgaria.
+I also exist online.
 The best way to get my attention is to drop me an email, but I’d love it if we connect on LinkedIn or X.

 Next was my job at a StreamingVideoProvider.
 The team there was bigger - four engineers and a designer.
-It’s unbelievable how much we achieved in the six years I stayed there.
+How much we achieved in the six years I stayed there is unbelievable.
 I worked on every corner of the service - infrastructure, streaming, IoT hardware, back-end and front-end.
 I’m particularly proud of how quick and flexible the video player is.
 I’m even prouder with the change of mindset and processes I brought when we switched from SVN to Git.
-Aside from research and development, my main task was onboarding and levelling up every new hire.
+Aside from research and development, my main task was onboarding and levelling every new hire.
 I developed a process to help a couple of my colleagues move from trainee to independent in a few months.
-It’s great to see some of them leading teams now.
-My second daughter was born at that time, and I got my MCS degree.
+It’s great to see some of them are leading teams now.
+My second daughter was born then, and I got my MCS degree.

 Apart from my career and life, I’m part of a small non-profit.
 We organise free events dedicated to open-source software and hardware.
 Our main event is an annual conference in Plovdiv, Bulgaria, but my favourites are the workshops for kids.